 Making line graphs

-The title is " Scores on a basic math test"
+The title is " Scores on 10 basic math tests "

-The scale is at the left of the graph.
-The distance between each square is 10, so the scale is 10
+The scale is located on the left side of the graph.
+The distance between each square is 10, so the scale is 10.

-It shows scores for a student over a period of time or after taking 10 basic math test.
+It shows scores for a student over a period of time or after taking 10 basic math tests.

-The greatest increase or improvement happened between test #2 and test #3.
+- The greatest increase or improvement happened between test #2 and test #3.
 As you can see the student went from a score of 40 to a score of 70.
 The line graph made this information easier to identify since the line is longer than most other lines.

-The lowest decrease or happened between test #6 and test #7.
+- The greatest decrease happened between test #6 and test #7.
 The student went from a score of 90 to a score of 60.
 Again, the line graph made this information easier to identify since the line is longer than most other lines.

-Looking at the graphs, it looks like although the score dropped a couple of times, overtime the student made consistent progress.
+- Looking at the graph, it looks like although the score dropped a couple of times, overtime the student made consistent progress.
 This is shown by the fact that the graph has a tendency to up as opposed to going down.

-This example is about gas price over 4 years: Use the following data to make a line graph
+This example is about gas price over 4 years: Use the following data to make a line graph.

 The graph has an upward trend and shows that overtime, gas prices kept increasing.